Say goodbye to plain old gray concrete

 To maintain consistency of several batches of the same color, it is important the ready-mix supplier use the same ingredients in all the batches.
 The same cement, sand, aggregate and filler—all from the same source.

-The water-to-cement ratio is also extremely important, especially if several batches of the same color of integrally colored concrete are being mixed.
+The water-to-cement ratio is also extremely important, especially if you are mixing several batches of the same color of integrally colored concrete.
 Different amounts of water will change the color intensity.
 The best rule of thumb is to use the lowest water-to-cement ratio that is workable.
-A 3-inch to 4-inch slump is recommended, says Hoffman.
+Hoffman recommends a 3-inch to 4-inch slump.

 One ingredient you should never use with integrally colored concrete is calcium chloride.
 Because it hydrates cement at different rates in different parts of the pour, it will cause discoloration and blotching.